Ole Marius Joergensen (born 1976) is an artist with a background in film based in Asker, Norway.

 Influenced by the work of the mid century painter Hopper and the directors Alfred Hitchcock, David Lynch, as well as 19th Century painting traditions of David Caspar Frederic, his work often depicts ordinary situations infused with a unique narrative that unlocks an unexpected mystery that feels both old and new.

 In 2014 he debuted his first major series “No Superhero,” an ode to one of his childhood heroes, and a playful series with dark undertones.
 Ole Marius views Superman as a metaphor for taking risks and the worry of failure.
 Each scene is depicted through a lens that captures childhood nostalgia with the hero as an ordinary man.

 In 2015 Ole Marius made the series “Space Travels” which was his rediscovery of his native country.
 It was a narrative driven by the feeling of being trapped in a place and yearning for a new adventure that is out of reach.

 “Vignettes of a Salesman” (2016) is a love letter to simpler times of Scandinavia in the 1950s and 1960s.
 This series follows the main protagonist on a silent, solitary journey and the complex emotions, from the dark to the eccentric, associated with a stranger’s life unfulfilled.

 Ole Marius’ work has been exhibited widely in the United States, Asia, and Europe.
-His work can be found in private collections in Hong Kong, Stockholm, Oslo, London, Madrid and Berlin.
+His work can be found in private collections in Hong Kong, Los Angeles, Oslo, New York, Madrid and Berlin.
 His work has been featured on international art & culture websites, as well as in printed publications around the world.